 Yes, we know you just like to document your experiences using a camera and express the world around you through a lens.
 But maybe you prefer taking pictures of landscapes or portraits over anything else.
 Think about it and make that your area of expertise.

-Here are our top tips for choosing your specialisation even before you graduate:
+Here are our top tips for choosing your Specialised Photography even before you graduate:

 Alternatively, you can get in touch with any of the academic counsellors or the faculty members of the photography department at Seamedu with all your queries and they will be happy to guide you along the way!

-The demand for specialisations in photography in India is growing and you’ll find new opportunities and niches coming up all the time.
-At Seamedu, we ensure that you get the best of all worlds when you pursue your photography degree.
+The demand for photography specialisation in India is growing, and new opportunities and niches are constantly emerging.
+At Seamedu, we ensure you get the best of all worlds when pursuing your photography degree.

 Read on to look at three of the most popular and upcoming career paths you can follow as a photographer in India.